Harsh Vardhan Shringla: Ambassador of India to the United States

-Shringla assumed charge as Indian Ambassador to the United States and within two days of his arrival, he presented his credentials to the President of the United States Donald Trump on 11 January 2019.
-In a short but intense period of just one year, Shringla played an instrumental role in improving the US-India political ties.
+Shringla in 2019 was appointed the Indian Ambassador to the United States.
+Within two days of his arrival in Washington, D.C., he presented his credentials to U.S. President Donald Trump on 11 January 2019 in a ceremony at The White House.

-He traveled across the US to expand the reach of his country in the US and became a bridge for people-to-people ties between India and the US.
-He traveled to 21 US states during his one year tenure where he made a concerted effort to reach out to students, Indian-origin community, working professionals and the government officials at States level.
+He traveled across the U.S. in an effort to become a bridge for people-to-people ties between India and the U.S. He traveled to 21 U.S. states during his one-year tenure, making an effort to reach out to students, Americans of Indian-origin, working professionals, and state governments.

-During his stint in the US, the Howdy Modi event took place in Houston on 22 September 2019 where Indian Prime Minister and the United States President jointly addressed a gathering of over 50,000 people.
+During his time in the U.S., the Howdy Modi event took place in Houston, Texas on 22 September 2019, where Prime Minister Narendra Modi and U.S. President Donald Trump jointly addressed a gathering of over 50,000 people, with a plurality of the attendees being of Indian-origin.
+The event was the largest rally ever hosted by a foreign leader in the United States, and the first one to be jointly held with a U.S. president.
+Shringla, as India's Ambassador, was heavily involved in the planning of the event.

 Foreign Secretary of India

 On 29 January 2020, Shringla assumed the charge of Foreign Secretary of India as the 33rd Foreign Secretary.
 While addressing media ahead of taking charge, Shringla acknowledged the responsibilities and challenges that came with it and added that he would work under the leadership of Prime Minister and Foreign Affairs Minister of India for a more secure and prosperous India.

 As Foreign Secretary of India, he visited Myanmar in December 2021 and emphasized India's interest in seeing Myanmar's return to democracy at the earliest; release of detainees and prisoners; resolution of issues through dialogue and complete cessation of all violence in relation to the 2021 Myanmar coup d'état.

+During his tenure as Foreign Secretary, he dealt with some of the most pressing foreign policy issues namely, fallout of the COVID pandemic, India-China border issues at Ladakh, U.S. withdrawal from Afghanistan and military takeover in Myanmar.

-On April 1, 2022 he was succeeded by Vinay Mohan Kwatra as the 34th Foreign Secretary of India.
-After his superannuation from the Indian Foreign Service, Shringla is appointed Chief G20 Coordinator for India's G20 Presidency in 2023.
+On 1 April 2022 he was succeeded by Vinay Mohan Kwatra as the 34th Foreign Secretary of India.
+After his superannuation from the Indian Foreign Service, Shringla was appointed Chief G20 Coordinator for India's G20 Presidency in 2023.